About Ted

 Voices of the Sound

-I'm the director of Voices of the Sound, a barbershop chorus based in the Pacific Northwest.
-Leading this group is one of the most rewarding things I do — it brings together everything I believe about voice, community, and the power of singing together.
+I'm the director of Voices of the Sound, a mixed barbershop chorus based in Olympia.
+I founded the chorus in 2025, and we'll perform our debut show in May 2026.
+Leading this group is one of the most rewarding things I do.
+It brings together everything I believe about voice, community, and the power of singing together.

 Hot Notes Quartet

-Hot Notes is the quartet I sing with — four voices, tight harmonies, and a whole lot of energy.
+Hot Notes is the quartet I sing bass with: four voices, tight harmonies, and a whole lot of energy.
+We're the current sixth-place international senior quartet.
 Quartet singing is where vocal technique meets real-time communication, and every performance is its own adventure.

 Let's talk